 Rutgers Learning Centers

 In addition to supporting student learning, the RLC acts as a resource for faculty and staff who are interested in learning new instructional strategies or developing additional methods of support for their students.
 Especially relevant to active learning at Rutgers, the RLC co-runs the Learning Assistant Program, which trains and provides students to undergraduate courses.
 Learning Assistants help in the classroom in several ways, including facilitating discussions and workshops during lectures, team teaching recitation or laboratory sections with a graduate teaching assistant, or independently leading supplemental study groups.
 They have been used in active learning classes in many ways, including managing and facilitating group work.
 For more information, visit the Learning Assistant Program page or contact Stacey Blackwell, Sr. Direction of the Learning Centers and one of the Active Learning Community's coordinators.

 The Teaching and Learning with Technology Team works with Rutgers faculty and staff to support the use of educational technology in face-to-face, blended, and online courses.

 Academic Scheduling & Instructional Space

-Beyond scheduling Rutgers-New Brunswick courses, SS&M also oversees the use of the general-purpose classrooms.
-Scheduling Officers can help you identify spaces that make sense for the use of active learning in your class, from Active Learning Classrooms to seminar rooms and group study spaces.
-Visit the Scheduling web page or contact SS&M's Director Chris Morett, who doubles as one of the Active Learning Community Coordinators.
+Beyond scheduling Rutgers-New Brunswick courses, the Office of Academic Scheduling and Instructional Space (OASIS) also oversees the use of the general-purpose classrooms.
+OASIS staff can help you identify active learning spaces for your class, from Active Learning Classrooms to seminar rooms and group study spaces.
+Visit the OASIS web page for more information.